WPBeginner

 Some bloggers worry about comment links.
 The good news is that WordPress adds the nofollow attribute to all comment links by default.

-If you’re still looking for a solution to automatically nofollow all external links, then you can use the WP External Links plugin.
+If you are still looking for a solution to automatically nofollow all external links, then you can use the WP External Links plugin.
+It adds the nofollow attribute to all external links in your posts, pages, navigation menus, and the sidebar.

 First, you need to install and activate the WP External Links plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, go to the new External Links page in your WordPress dashboard.